ae9is/profile/README.md

 If you really don't care about the profile gamification and/or privacy, feel free to use this project anyways as a starter for your own personal page!

+There's some intentional differences from the default profile, and a couple of Easter eggs just for fun.

 ## How to Use

 Fork/clone and run the `refresh-data` GitHub Action once to start.
 Enable Pages.